selner/scooper/README.md

 If your Input CSV file has additional columns, those values will be copied into the resulting rows for each company as well.

 ###Enabling Logging
 If you would like the script to output to log files, download the "Klogger v0.1" version from (http://codefury.net/projects/klogger/).
-Drop the  "KLogger".
+Copy the "KLogger.php" to your scooter/src/lib directory.
 The script should pick it up automatically the next time you run.

 #Other Stuff
 * Issues/Bugs:  See [https://github.com/selner/scooper/issues](https://github.com/selner/scooper/issues)